ttnmapper/documentation/project_status.md

 ## Helium

-Not yet supported
+Not supported, and likely no need due to https://mappers.helium.com/

 ## Sigfox

-Not yet supported, and will likely not be supported due to licensing restrictions.
+Not supported, and will likely not be supported due to licensing restrictions.